 Chopped flat-leaf parsley for garnish

 - Remove the pot from the heat and let cool.
-Drain the soup and pour into a bowl for later use.
-Separate the chicken from the bones and shred into small pieces.
+Drain the soup and pour it into a bowl for later use.
+Separate the chicken from the bones and shred it into small pieces.

 - To the pot add the shredded chicken and the shredded carrots, stir.
 Add more hot water if needed.
 Cover and cook for another 40- 45 minutes on medium-low heat.